-Under the Companies Act 2006 we are required to report to you if, in our opinion, certain disclosures of directors' remuneration specified by law are not made.
+Under E2 of the Company's Regulatory License we are required to report to you if, in our opinion a corporate governance statement has not been prepared by the company.
 We have no exceptions to report arising from this responsibility.

-Responsibilities for the financial statements and the audit

-Our responsibilities and those of the directors
+Responsibilities for the Regulatory Accounts and the audit Our responsibilities and those of the directors and the Regulator